OMAS-IIIF/oldaplib/docs/data_modeling.md

 ## Data Model
 A data model encompasses all definitions of property and resource classes that are defined for a specific project.
-A data model as well as its constituents (properties, resources) can be created, read, updated and deleted (CRUD-Operation) using the methods of the Python classes of OMASLIB.
+A data model as well as its constituents (properties, resources) can be created, read, updated and deleted (CRUD-Operation) using the methods of the Python classes of oldaplib.

 # Data Modelling using OMAS
 An OMAS data modell consists of a series of declarations confirming to the SHACL standard within the